 RANDY BARRETT – Banjo, lead & baritone vocals.
 Randy has performed and written songs for more than 30 years.
 His music ranges from Bluegrass, Folk, Country, Swing, and beyond.
 Randy is the recipient of 5 Washington Area Music Awards (WAMA).
 He has released two CD’s on the Falling Mountain label, “Each & Every Day” and “Lights of Home”.
 Randy performed with previous bands, “The Barretones” and “Mama Tried”, a group he lead with Dede Wyland.
 Randy has appeared at such venues as the Kennedy Center, Birchmere, Gettysburg Bluegrass Festival, Rocky Mountain Folks Festival, Holland’s Floralia Festival, Library of Congress and the Country Roads Music Festival.
 His songs have been recorded by “Chesapeake”; “Auldridge, Bennett and Gaudreau”; “Dede Wyland” and “Grace Griffith”. “…..one of the best songwriters ever to come out of Washington, DC.” --The Washington Post.

 LISA K. HOWARD - Mandolin, lead & tenor vocals.
 Lisa Kay has been tooling around the bluegrass scene playing with an impressive string of regional bands since she took up the mandolin almost twenty years ago.
 Lisa Kay attacks the mandolin mostly in the traditional way, a la Roland White or Country Gentlemen-era Jimmy Gaudreau.
 She sings impeccable harmony and contributes pure, emotion-filled lead vocals.
 She makes her home in Warrenton, VA.
-Lisa K is also well known for radio on WAMU-Washington, DC; WJMA-Orange, VA; as well as Bluegrass *NOT DISPLAYED* .
+Lisa K is also well known for radio on WAMU-Washington, DC; WJMA-Orange, VA; as well as Bluegrass Country.org.

 Jay Armsworthy and Eastern Tradition have played countless fairs, festivals, community and private functions throughout the Eastern United States.
 Both Bluegrass audiences and the general listening public enthusiastically receive them.